Battleroid/mumbledj/README.md

 * [License](#license)
 * [Thanks](#thanks)

-## Important notice
+## Notice
-This is a fork of the original MumbleDJ made by Matthieu Grieger.
+This is a continuation of the original MumbleDJ made by Matthieu Grieger.
+Current main improvements:
-Current main improvement is asynchronous song downloads.
+* Asynchronous song downloads.
+* Personalized greetings when joining bot's channel (optional).

 ## Features
 * Plays audio from many media websites, including YouTube, SoundCloud, and Mixcloud.